dakshchandra22/sweet-shop-management-system-asssessment/README.md

 - GitHub: [@dakshchandra22](https://github.com/dakshchandra22)

-## AI Usage
+## 🤖 AI Usage

-# Tool Used: Cursor (AI-powered code editor)
+### Tool Used: Cursor (AI-powered code editor)

+I used **Cursor** (powered by Claude Sonnet) as my coding assistant throughout this project.

+### How I Used Cursor

-- Debugging: Used AI assistance to understand error messages, stack traces, and failing Jest test cases.
+- **Debugging:** Used Cursor to understand error messages, stack traces, and failing Jest test cases

-- Error Solving: Helped identify possible fixes during development, which were reviewed and implemented manually.
+- **Error Solving:** Helped identify possible fixes during development, which were reviewed and implemented manually

-- Designing: Assisted with suggestions on project structure, separation of concerns, and naming conventions.
+- **Designing:** Assisted with suggestions on project structure, separation of concerns, and naming conventions

-- Testing Support: Supported writing clearer test cases and understanding edge cases while following TDD (Red → Green → Refactor).
+- **Testing Support:** Supported writing clearer test cases and understanding edge cases while following TDD (Red → Green → Refactor)

-- Optimization: Suggested minor refactoring and optimization to improve code readability and maintainability.
+- **Optimization:** Suggested minor refactoring and optimization to improve code readability and maintainability

+### Responsibility

-- Responsibility: AI was used strictly as a support tool.
+Cursor was used strictly as a support tool.
 All core logic, implementation decisions, testing flow, and commits were done by me.
+Every commit where Cursor was used includes: `Co-authored-by: Cursor <AI@users.noreply.github.com>`